LtHummus/AuthThingie/README.md

 Everything should be more or less self-explanatory at this point.
 Essentially, you have your users and your rules.
 Every user needs an `htpasswdLine` (essentially the output generated from `htpasswd -nB <username>`), a flag indicating if they are an admin, and a list of roles that the user has.

-Each rule has a `name`, a list of `permittedRoles` (which can be empty for admin only), a `public` flag (public means everyone is allowed, logged in or not), and then at least one of `server`, `path`, or `protocol` to match against.
+Each rule has a `name`, a list of `permittedRoles` (which can be empty for admin only), a `public` flag (public means everyone is allowed, logged in or not), and then at least one of `host`, `path`, or `protocol` to match against.
 Any of those three not specified means "ANY".
 Everything is specified using Java regular expression syntax (on the todo list is a rule tester).
 Any path that matches no rules is implicitly "admin-only."
 Admin users implicitly have access to everything.

 Additionally, credentials can be passed in using basic-auth (via the `Authorization` header).
 This is useful if you have an app that interacts with a service behind your authentication but can't handle the redirects properly.